alex/what-happens-when/README.rst

 by the W3C (World Wide Web Consortium) organization, which is the standards organization for the web.

+Understanding this journey sheds light on the remarkable technology that powers our daily web interactions.

 Browser user interfaces have a lot in common with each other.
 Among the common user interface elements are: